Shark: Mind of a Demon: Film

 Using Troy, Cousteau filmed about 170 hours of footage which was used to make a documentary called Shark: Mind of a Demon.
 Originally titled Demon of the Deep, the film was produced by Deep Blue Productions and aired on CBS on June 28, 2006.
 Susan Zirinsky was the executive producer.

 Underwater footage was drawn primarily from Guadalupe Island, Mexico.
 Cousteau had originally planned to film in Australia as well, but budget constraints prevented it.
 The raw footage was also made available for scientific study.

 Synopsis

 Shark: Mind of a Demon has been described as "more reality show than documentary".
 It tracks the "problem-plagued" development and deployment of Troy, spanning two years of Cousteau's life.
 On multiple occasions the vessel stops functioning, leaving Cousteau stuck at the bottom of the sea.
 On one such occasion, he is cut off from his support staff and forced to swim to safety in the dark.
 On another occasion, Troy crashed and got pinned at the bottom of the sea.
-After some tense moments, Cosuteau's dive team was eventually able to free it.
+After some tense moments, Cousteau's dive team was eventually able to free it.
 The frequent problems lead to tensions between Cousteau and his support team, which included his sister Céline Cousteau.
 "I began thinking of Fabian pretty derogatory", says one crew member.
 "I didn't know whether he was trying to ride the laurels of his name."